 |PHCY 483 Quality Use of Medicines C for Honours||The core material will be the same as PHCY 473; however, PHCY 483 will have six additional tutorials||One additional assignment and one MCQ test on the six tutorials for honours students|

 How much will the stipend be worth?

 Does the stipend begin from November and continue over the summer?

-The stipend is paid in four monthly instalments starting from November.
+The stipend is paid in three monthly instalments starting from November.

 Is self-funded entry available?
 How much would I need to pay?

 If projects are available, self-funded entry can be considered for top students who missed scholarships.
 The additional tuition fee is roughly about NZ$1,200.
 The exact figure may vary.
 You should also think about the living expenses during summer.
 Research project expenses are covered by the school.

 I'm currently receiving a student allowance from StudyLink for my living expenses.
 If I'm selected into the honours programme, will I still be eligible for a StudyLink allowance?

 You are strongly encouraged to contact StudyLink directly to discuss this.